tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 U/W FOCAL doesn't care that you gave the `type` command in lowercase, but it *does* care about the case of the function and variable names.

+U/W FOCAL's tolerance of lowercase in command names doesn't extend to arguments.
+In particular, the `OPEN` command's argument must be
+uppercase: `o o` doesn't work, nor does `O o`, but `o O` does.

 Violating rule 2 can be even more surprising:

     .R UWF16K               ⇠ We need a fresh environment for this demo.